Agura: Description

 The buttocks are on the floor (or on a cushion set on the floor) and the legs are out in front, with the knees bent and each foot crossed beneath the other leg.

 Cultural background

-In Japan, this posture is considered an informal alternative to the seiza (proper sitting) position, though it is generally considered unfeminine and uncouth for women if sitting in skirts or certain types of traditional clothing, such as the kimono (mostly due to where the opening is in a premodern kimono, and women seldom wore undergarments; whereas, under certain circumstances, men could appear in public wearing only their undergarment, the fundoshi).
+In Japan, this posture is considered an informal alternative to the seiza (proper sitting) position, though it is generally deemed unfeminine and uncouth for women if sitting in skirts or certain types of traditional clothing, such as the kimono (mostly due to where the opening is in a premodern kimono, and the fact that women rarely wore undergarments; whereas, under certain circumstances, men could appear in public wearing only their undergarment, the fundoshi).
 It may also be considered impolite to sit in this manner in the presence of a superior or elders, unless permitted to do so.